zeljkoobrenovic/grounded-architecture/_scripts/cheat-sheet.md

 > * Examples of activities include: supporting teams in their daily work; tracking tech debt, defining tech debt reduction programs; performing technical due diligence; standardizing processes and documentation; defining cloud, data, and platform strategies.

 ### Transforming Organizations with Grounded Architecture
-> * When a Grounded Architecture structure is in place, it can positively transform an organization's functioning.
+> * When a Grounded Architecture framework is in place, it can positively transform an organization's functioning.
 > * These impact categories are Executing At Scale, Improving the Quality of Decision-Making with Data, Maximizing Organizational Alignment & Learning, and Higher Adaptivity.

 ## On Being Architect

-### Architects as Superglue
+### Mindset: Architects as Superglue
 > * Architects in IT organizations should develop as “superglue,” people who hold architecture, technical details, business needs, and people together across a large organization or complex projects.
 > * Architects need to be technically strong.
 But their unique strengths should stem from being able to relate technical issues with business and broader issues.
 > * Architects should stand on three legs: skills, impact, and leadership.

-### Skills
+### Building Skills
 > * A typical skillset of an architect includes hard (technical) skills, soft (people & social) skills, product development, business skills, and decision-making skills.

-### Impact
+### Making Impact
 > * Architects' work is evaluated based on their impact on the organization.
 > * Architects can make an impact via three pillars: Big-Picture Thinking, Execution, and Leveling-Up.

-### Architects' Career Paths: Raising the Bar
+### Architects' Career Paths
-> * Architects' career paths ideally stem from a strong engineering background.
-> * Hiring architects requires constantly raising the bar to ensure a strong and diverse team structure.
+> * A strong engineering background is essential for architects to make informed technology decisions and build effective relationships with developer teams.
+> * Moving from an engineering role to an architecture role involves broadening scope, increasing diversity, and developing strong communication and influencer skills.
+> * Career tracks include Senior Architects (broader responsibilities), Principal Architects (specialized focus), and Enterprise Architects (aligning technical strategy with business objectives).
+> * Architecture roles can lead to tech leadership positions such as Engineering Director or Chief Technology Officer (CTO), leveraging strategic vision, decision-making, and leadership skills.

 ## On Soft Skills

 ### The Culture Map: Architects' Culture Compass
 > * I have found the work of Erin Meyer, The Culture Map, to be a beneficial tool for architects to work harmoniously with people from various cultures and backgrounds.
 > * Meyer’s model contains eight scales, each representing a key area, showing how cultures vary from extreme to extreme: Communicating, Evaluating, Persuading, Leading, Deciding, Trusting, Disagreeing, and Scheduling.

-### Effective Communication
-> * "So What!
-How to Communicate What Really Matters to Your Audience" by Mark Magnacca focuses on tailored communication for IT professionals.
-It emphasizes the importance of relevance and audience understanding to enhance the effectiveness of technical discussions.
-> * "Radical Candor" by Kim Scott provides a framework for IT leaders to combine personal empathy with direct challenges to foster robust team dynamics and honest communication, which is crucial for project success and team development.
-> * "Never Split the Difference" by Chris Voss introduces negotiation techniques from high-stakes FBI scenarios, adapted for IT and software architecture discussions, to help professionals achieve better outcomes through strategic empathy and questioning.
-> * In his book "Supercommunicators", Charles Duhigg offers several lessons to help you communicate better than ever.
-> * Goulston, a psychologist, consultant, author, and frequent TV contributor, has written an insightful book "Just Listen" that delves into effective communication via listening. .

 ### Leadership
 > * My view of architecture leadership is inspired by David Marquet's work and Netflix's valued behaviors.